-“Queen’s Crescent School was last inspected in March 2014, Ofsted inspectors evaluated the school at the time as a ‘good school with many outstanding features’, the school believes this still to be the case for the following reasons:”
+“Queen’s Crescent School was last inspected in May 2017, Ofsted inspectors evaluated the school at the time as a ‘Good school’, the school believes this still to be the case for the following reasons:”

-We have worked rigorously to address the one action from our Ofsted in March 2014, to raise the percentage of pupils attaining 2 levels progress in maths at the end of KS2.
-As a result of this, maths progress is now in line with reading and writing and in 2014 and 2015 it was above the National average.
-Attainment in maths has also shown a rising trend in the last three years as a result of a whole school focus on the SDP (although the new curriculum makes it difficult to directly compare data from 2016 to previous years).
+We worked rigorously to address the one action from our Ofsted in March 2014, to raise the percentage of pupils attaining 2 levels progress in maths at the end of KS2.
+As a result of this, maths progress is now in line with reading and writing and in 2016 and 2017 it was above the National average.

 Other areas that we feel are a real strength at Queen’s Crescent are: